-Outlier doesn’t do articles, so how does it deliver the news?
+Outlier doesn’t do articles, so how does it deliver the news

 How does Outlier engage with and stay accountable to its readership?

 Every Outlier reader has the ability to easily get in touch with a reporter over text message.
-A reader simply texts “FOLLOW UP” and a reporter will reach out to them within 24 hours.
+A reader simply texts “FOLLOW UP” and a reporter will reach out to them within 48 hours.
 We encourage readers to ask for a follow up if the information we provide doesn’t fit their needs, if they have insight they want to share with us, or if they have an question or problem they think deserves some news coverage.
-We then chase down these leads or work with other local newsrooms to get answers.
+We chase down those leads or work with other local newsrooms to get answers.

 How do you decide what to cover?

 We use publicly available data and data from social service agencies to inform us about which issues Detroiters ask for help with and complain about most.
 We think this is most likely to lead to the kind of reports our news consumers will find valuable.

 How do people find Outlier’s stories?

 Outlier doesn’t wait for news consumers to find us, we find them.
 We buy lists of Detroit cell phone numbers from a data broker.
 We text an introduction to Outlier and our news consumers can use the service right away.
 Anybody can opt-out, we never sell our lists and we don’t text users unless something important related to our coverage has changed.